Bismay5467/ZuppleLabs/README.md

 - Upon page load, the details of the most recently added block to the network will be presented.
 - Recently conducted transactions, along with block information, are fetched from a cache instance.
 Additional transactions are fetched from the database as users navigate through the pages.

+## Features

+### Form Page

+- Form validation on submitting the form

+### Blockchain Explore Page

+- Functional pagination of transaction history.
+- Hash value copied to clipboard ( functional ).
+- Modal displaying info about the blocks can be closed by clicking on the cancel button present at top left corner.

+**Lazy loading of pages to reduce chunk sizes send over network.
+This results in increased performance.**

 ## 🛠️ Tech Stack Used

 - HTML / CSS / JS